 Wearable vibrators are my latest muse – and let me tell you – there’s a surprising variety of them.

-Like its main competitor, the Lovense Lush 2 (review here), this purple cutie is designed specifically for g-spot stimulation .
+Like its main competitor, the Lovense Lush 2 (and upgraded Lush 3), this purple cutie is designed specifically for G-spot stimulation .
 So the majority of the Esca 2 egg vibrator is inserted, with a thin wrap-around arm extending to the outside world.
 Slide it right up in there against your g-spot for some super internal vibes directed right where it counts.